The Angry Sun

-Story note: for anyone not yet aware, this is the moment where The Bolar Wars Extended begins and takes the story of Series 3 in a different direction.
-Read all about it here.
-The webcomics are still in production, and will resume at this website in early 2013.
+Story note: for anyone not yet aware, this is the moment where The Bolar Wars Extended webcomic begins and takes the story of Series 3 in a different direction.
+Read it here.

 Desslok seems even more upset by Kranshaw’s failure than Wildstar or Nova.
 Like Kranshaw, it’s a matter of pride.
 Desslok is offended of the very notion of his Galman science failing.
 This contrasts with Wildstar, who seems to have expected it.
 His attitude is a reflection of the struggles he’s seen in his short lifetime.
 The fight to survive will not be easy, nor should he expect it to be.
 For the Star Force, it’s back to plan A–find another planet to settle on.